hphelion/documentation/cli.windows.installation.md

 ###Set the Required Execution Policy### {#SettingtheRequiredExecutionPolicy}

-To use the HP Cloud Environment CLI Software for Windows PowerShell, you must make sure that your Powershell environment is capable of executing 3rd party modules.
+To use the HP Helion Public Cloud CLI Software for Windows PowerShell, you must make sure that your Powershell environment is capable of executing 3rd party modules.

 **Note**: If you are performing a re-installation of the software package, you can skip this step.
 This step is applicable only for a fresh installation.